 The CAA 2023 provided for the wind-down and termination of increased FMAP payments under the FFCRA, and also provided for the disenrollment of Medicaid beneficiaries who have participated in the program since early in the COVID-19 pandemic.
-CMS's increased FMAP payments declined from 6.2% to 5% in the second quarter of 2023, 2.5% in the third quarter, and shall decline 1.5% in the fourth quarter before CMS's increased FMAP spending ends entirely.
-The CAA 2023 grants CMS the authority to impose fines, penalties, and other sanctions upon states that do not comply with this law's requirements for the unwinding of increased FMAP payments.
+CMS's increased FMAP payments declined from 6.2% to 5% in the second quarter of 2023, 2.5% in the third quarter, and 1.5% in the fourth quarter before CMS's increased FMAP spending ends entirely.
+The CAA 2023 granted CMS the authority to impose fines, penalties, and other sanctions upon states that do not comply with this law's requirements for the unwinding of increased FMAP payments.
 As a result, these reductions may impose further burdens on the Medicaid programs in states where we operate in the form of fines and penalties, which may result in reduced payments.

-Beginning on April 1, 2023, states may begin disenrolling Medicaid beneficiaries.
+Beginning on April 1, 2023, states were allowed to begin disenrolling Medicaid beneficiaries.
 CMS guidance allowing for a return to Medicaid's historical renewal, enrollment, and eligibility determination practices permits states up to 14 months to initiate and process traditional Medicaid renewals.
 The CAA 2023's allowance of disenrollment and return to traditional Medicaid renewal processes, which will include pre-COVID eligibility determinations, may result in a reduction of the number of Medicaid beneficiaries and may result in a reduction of our current and potential patient population.
-As a result, there may be fewer current or potential patients able to pay for our operating subsidiaries' services, and increased competition for Medicaid beneficiaries able to provide reimbursement for those services.
+As a result, there may be fewer current or potential patients able to pay for our independent subsidiaries' services, and increased competition for Medicaid beneficiaries able to provide reimbursement for those services.
+As of December 2023, nearly 12 million people were reported to be disenrolled from Medicaid as part of this disenrollment process.

-CMS is concerned that states are terminating people without definitively establishing their eligibility due to state residents not receiving eligibility forms or understanding instructions.
+CMS is concerned that states are terminating enrollees without definitively establishing their eligibility due to state residents not receiving eligibility forms or understanding instructions.
 CMS is monitoring states' compliance with federal requirements and is working with the affected states to address issues related to renewal requirements.
-States risk losing federal Medicaid matching funds for non-compliance with CMS's instructions, which could result in reduced Medicaid funds available for timely reimbursement of the Company's operating subsidiaries for their operations.
+States risk losing federal Medicaid matching funds for non-compliance with CMS's instructions, which could result in reduced Medicaid funds available for timely reimbursement of the Company's independent subsidiaries for their operations.
 Estimates suggest that roughly 17 million people may lose Medicaid coverage during the redetermination process through their scheduled completion in May of 2024.

-Medicaid is an important source of funding for our independent operating subsidiaries.
+Medicaid is an important source of funding for our independent subsidiaries.
 The Company may be adversely affected by the disenrollment of Medicaid beneficiaries, which may lead to a reduction in reimbursement that may adversely impact our revenue and profit.
 The temporary restoration of Medicaid benefits in states where redetermination has been paused can help relieve some of these economic concerns.
-The disruption caused by the temporary pauses and restoration of Medicaid coverage for beneficiaries can also create operational challenges for our independent operating subsidiaries, including adverse effects on cash flow, available funds to pay wages for staffing, and overall financial stability.
+The disruption caused by the temporary pauses and restoration of Medicaid coverage for beneficiaries can also create operational challenges for our independent subsidiaries, including adverse effects on cash flow, available funds to pay wages for staffing, and overall financial stability.